otrosien/fastcgi/README.md

 ## Some more toys to play with

-* You can try using Starman and connect directly via HTTP to your application servers. (still needs some work setting up CGI variables, like SCRIPT_NAME) Try to enable a static handler for WebRoot for more fun with it.
+* Try using [Starman](search.cpan.org/perldoc?Starman) and connect directly to your application servers via HTTP. (still needs some work setting up CGI variables, like SCRIPT_NAME) Setup a static handler for WebRoot for more fun with it.
-* You can enable some Plack Middleware (direct profiling ePages via NYTProf is cool :))
+* Enable some Plack Middleware (direct profiling ePages via NYTProf is cool :))
 * Debugging preforked processes via Eclipse does not seem to be possible.
 Try to run app.psgi with "-stanalone" option.
 You'll get it listening for HTTP on port 8089 in this case.
-* Play with cache invalidation protocol for varnish.
+Or, find a way to connect to the FastCGI child process somehow.
+* Trigger cache invalidation from ePages to varnish when user presses "Clear Page Cache".
 I would recommend to only use varnish on shops that have their own domain, so you can invalidate the domain's HTML cache.
-* Try load-balancing multiple FastCGI connections for "ASPooling" / sharding
+* Try load-balancing multiple FastCGI connections for an "ASPooling"/sharding feature
 * Try out the FastCGI module from NGinX...
+* Setup two VMs with identical hardware spec, to see direct speed comparison with a vanilla installation of ePages

 etc.